 Authority to Enter into this Agreement.
 This Agreement is defined as a "Development Agreement" in Town Ordinance Section 1.1.6(32) (this section and other sections of the Town Ordinance may be renumbered by the Town Attorney and Clerk, pursuant to Ordinance 2025-06).
 The Town is authorized to enter into this Agreement under Section 10-9a-102(2) of the Municipal Land Use, Development, and Management Act, Title 10, Chapter 9a of the Utah Code ("LUDMA").
 This Agreement is required by Town Ordinance Section 24.1.18.

 Binding Effect & Vesting.
-This Agreement shall confer upon Owner, for the term of the Agreement, vested constitutionally protected development rights to construct the Project according to the terms and conditions herein and the ordinances, laws, and rules of the Town in effect as of the Effective Date of this Agreement (“Vested Rights”).
-Such vesting shall be the maximum allowable, subject to the reserved legislative powers described in Paragraph 2(d) of this Agreement.
-This Agreement shall be recorded at the office of the Washington County Recorder and constitutes a covenant running with the land, benefiting, and burdening the Property described in Exhibit A binding upon and inure to the benefit of Owner and Town and to the successors and assigns of Owner.
-Notwithstanding anything in this Agreement to the contrary, the owners of residential or commercial units or lots are (a) only subject to the burdens of this Agreement to the extent applicable to their particular unit or lot; and (b) have no right to bring any action under this Agreement as a third-party beneficiary or otherwise.
+This Agreement shall confer upon Owner, for the term of the Agreement, vested development rights to construct the Project according to the terms and conditions herein and the ordinances, laws, and rules of the Town in effect as of the Effective Date of this Agreement (“Vested Rights”).
+Such vesting shall be the maximum allowable, subject to the reserved legislative powers and exceptions described in Paragraph 2(d) of this Agreement.
+This Agreement shall be recorded at the office of the Washington County Recorder and constitutes a covenant running with the land, benefiting, and burdening the Property (described in Exhibit A) binding upon and inure to the benefit of Owner and Town and to the successors and assigns of Owner.
+Notwithstanding anything in this Agreement to the contrary, the owners of residential or commercial units or lots are (a) subject to the burdens of this Agreement to the extent applicable to their particular unit or lot; and (b) have no right to bring any action under this Agreement as a third-party beneficiary or otherwise.